mattdistefano/accessibility-training/readme.md

 ## How people with disabilities interact with sites/apps?

-Many users with disabilities will take advantage of some sort of assistive technology (or, AT).
-AT augments, adjusts, or even entirely replaces the screen/mouse paradigm.
+Many users with disabilities will take advantage of some sort of assistive technology (AT).
+AT augments, adjusts, or even entirely replaces the screen/mouse paradigm of interaction.
 For example, a blind user may utilize a screen reader, which provides a spoken representation of the screen; a user with impaired motor skills might navigate via keyboard rather than mouse; a user with poor eyesight may zoom their browser.

 Note that not all disabilities require the use of AT.
 A user who is deaf or color-blind or cognitively-impaired may just browse with monitor and mouse, but still encounter content that is difficult to use (confusing language or videos without captions, for instance).

-Note too that not all AT runs just on a desktop or laptop.
+Note too that AT is not limited to just desktops or laptops.
 Touch-based screen readers are available for tablets and smartphones.

 ## How does accessibility (or lack thereof) impact a disabled user's experience?

 In the worst case, poor accessibility can render a site or app totally unusable.
-Imagine trying to fill out a form with no way to identify the purpose of each field, or trying to navigate by keyboard and getting trapped a single part of the page.

-TODO flesh this out
+Critical content may be unreachable, and critical operations unavailable.

 ## What are the relevant standards/guidelines?